eq19/feed/_drafts/identition_zone.md

 [![string theory and dark energy](https://user-images.githubusercontent.com/36441664/275107639-32414353-979b-40bc-9faf-56d7324e0be2.png)](https://www.sciencedirect.com/science/article/pii/S0370269319306720#:~:text=Conclusion,responsible%20for%20its%20radiative%20stability)

+Here we implement a method called the rank of a partition where the rank of a partition of a positive integer is a certain integer associated with the partition.

+## Elementary Particles

 In quantum field theory, [partition functions](https://en.wikipedia.org/wiki/Partition_function_(quantum_field_theory)) are generating functionals for correlation functions, making them key objects of study in the path integral formalism.

 ```note